Dayboro Smart Watering Calculator

 | Sweet Potato | Low | 5 | 30% |

-There's an ongoing debate about morning vs evening watering.
-The short answer for Dayboro: early morning (before 8 AM) is usually best.
-Here's why:
+There is an ongoing debate about morning vs evening watering.
+My short answer for Dayboro: early morning (before 8am) is usually best.
+Here is why:

-The exception: on extremely hot days (above 35°C), an additional late-afternoon watering (around 4–5 PM) can help stressed plants recover before the evening cool-down.
-Just water the soil, not the foliage.
+The exception for me: on extremely hot days (above 35°C), an extra late afternoon watering (around 4 to 5pm) can help stressed plants recover before the evening cool down.
+I water the soil only, not the foliage.

-The calculator uses the Penman-Monteith reference evapotranspiration (ET0) from the Dayboro weather station as the baseline for all calculations.
+The calculator uses the Penman Monteith reference evapotranspiration (ET0) from my Dayboro weather station as the baseline for all calculations.
 This is the standard method used by irrigation scientists worldwide.

-- ET adjustment: Actual daily needs are scaled by the ratio of today's
+- ET adjustment: actual daily needs are scaled by the ratio of

-- Mulch reduction: If mulching is enabled, the crop-specific mulch reduction percentage is applied (typically 20–30%).
+- Mulch reduction: if mulching is enabled, the crop specific mulch reduction percentage is applied (typically 20 to 30%).

 Formula